 Melatonin & CBD – Interactions & Similarities

 So what do CBD and melatonin have in common?
 Well, remember those MT-1 and MT-2 receptors that we mentioned above?
 Amazingly enough, these are also GCPRs, meaning that they are closely related in structure and function to CB-1 and CB-2 receptors.

 In other words, melatonin and cannabidiol interact with similar receptors in your dog’s body.
 They are like natural allies and will help maintain an overall state of healthy balance known as homeostasis.

 So, there’s no need to wait.
-Melatonin is safe and effective, it may work even better when coupled with CBD.
+Melatonin soft chews for dogs are safe and effective, it may work even better when coupled with CBD.
 Dogs of all sizes tolerate both of these supplements well.
 So pick some up today and help your dog stay calm and happy, even during the worst road trips or thunderstorms!
 And for other tips or guides for taking care of your dog, check here now!